 - To clarify the protocol for dispatching operators to provide automotive services, including: tire repair, RV repair service, RV appliance repair service, and locksmith service to accommodate park visitors.

-- To abide by the terms and conditions outlined in the Commercial Use Authorization and all applicable laws, regulations, and policies.
+- To abide by the terms and conditions outlined in the CUA and all applicable laws, regulations, and policies.

 - Law Enforcement Officer—U. S. National Park Service Park Ranger or other law enforcement officer with assigned authority in Yellowstone National Park—State Highway Patrol, County, or municipal law enforcement (Sheriff or town police).